NoAr2011/AlphaProject/Readme.md

 ## Features Under Construction

 - Updating vehicle status by service staff
-- Setting or updating the repair costs of each vehicle
+- Setting or updating repair costs for each vehicle

-These features are actively being developed and will be available in future updates.
+These features are actively being developed and will be included in upcoming updates.

 ---

 ## Estimated Completion

-The core functionality is scheduled to be completed by **semester's end**.
+The core functionality is planned to be completed by **the end of the semester**.

 ---

-## Stay Connected
+## Stay Updated

-Further updates and improvements will be announced as the project progresses.
+Further updates and improvements will be shared as the project progresses.
 Thank you for your interest and support!